 7.6 H-2A Temporary Agricultural Worker Program

 The H-2A program allows U.S. employers to bring foreign workers to the United States to fill temporary or seasonal agricultural jobs (usually lasting no longer than one year) if U.S. workers are not available.
 Before filing a petition with USCIS, you must first obtain a valid temporary labor certification for H-2A workers from the U.S. Department of Labor (DOL).
-Once certified, you can request H-2A classification for multiple workers by filing a Form I-129, Petition for a Nonimmigrant Worker with USCIS.
+Once certified, you can request H-2A classification for multiple workers (maximum 25 named workers per petition) by filing a Form I-129, Petition for a Nonimmigrant Worker with USCIS.
 If we approve your petition, you can hire the foreign workers you petitioned for.

-- H-2A Continuing Employment with the Same Employer.
-You may extend your worker’s H-2A status in increments of no longer than one year by timely filing a new Form I-129 petition on behalf of the worker.
+You may extend your worker’s H-2A status in increments of no longer than one year by timely filing a new Form I-129 petition on behalf of the worker so long as the worker has not stayed in the United States for more than 3 years.
 In most cases, a new temporary labor certification from DOL is required before you can file Form I-129.
 To avoid disruption of employment, you should file a petition to extend the employee’s status and employment authorization well before it expires.
-When your H- 2A employee’s work authorization expires, you must update their Form I-9 by writing “240-Day Ext.” and entering the date you submitted Form I-129 to USCIS in the Additional Information box in Section 2.
+When your H-2A employee’s work authorization expires, you must update their Form I-9 by writing “240-Day Ext.” and entering the date you submitted Form I-129 to USCIS in the Additional Information box in Section 2.
 USCIS may extend a single H-2A petition for up to two weeks without an additional approved labor certification under certain circumstances.
 In this case, write “two-week extension” and enter the date you submitted Form I-129 to USCIS in the Additional Information box in Section 2.

-If you timely file a Form I-129 to extend your H-2A employee’s status, they are authorized to continue working for up to 240 days while USCIS processes the petition, or until USCIS makes a decision on your petition, whichever comes first.
-You must reverify the employee’s employment authorization using Supplement B, Reverification and Rehire once you receive USCIS’s decision, on the H-2A petition or by the end of the 240-day period, whichever comes first.
+If you timely file a Form I-129 to extend your H-2A employee’s status to work in the same type of employment, they are authorized to continue working for up to 240 days while USCIS processes the petition, or until USCIS makes a decision on your petition, whichever comes first.
+You must reverify the employee’s employment authorization using Supplement B, Reverification and Rehire, once you receive USCIS’s decision on the H-2A petition or by the end of the 240-day period, whichever comes first.

 See Section 7.7, Extensions of Stay for Other Nonimmigrant Categories.